bcgov/pipeline-bot/README.md

 ## Work in Progress
 * Currently expanding OCP api calls to include build from template and watch
 * add responders to include git checkout and deploy to teardown environments in OCP
-* output formatting to Mattermost
+* update output formatting to Mattermost

 ## Automated Workflow Steps
 1. Github Action - On closed PR (github action "Push")to DEV branch - send Hubot payload with env param